antorguez95/synthetic_data_generation_framework/README.md

     cd DATASET_FOLDER
     python DATASET_NAME_main.py

-where ´DATASET_FOLDER´ must be replaced by the folder correspondant to the dataset (e.g., `PIMA`) and ´DATASET_NAME´ must be replaced by one of the 8 used databases (e.g., `PIMA`).
+where `DATASET_FOLDER` must be replaced by the folder correspondant to the dataset (e.g., `PIMA`) and `DATASET_NAME` must be replaced by one of the 8 used databases (e.g., `PIMA`).

-Once the results have been already generated, one can visualize some figureas after loading the obtained results.
+Once the results have been already generated, one can visualize some figures after loading the obtained results.
+The choice of the dataset must be done inside the  `gen_and_save.py` for now, as indicated in the comments of such file.
 Changes will be introduced to input the parameters from the terminal.
 From the main folder, execute this:

     python gen_and_save_figs.py